AWS

 A: CloudQuery can be configured to export collected data directly into a PostgreSQL database.
 This involves setting up PostgreSQL credentials and specifying the target database schema.

-Q: How do I use DBT to transform AWS asset data into a Cloud Asset Inventory?
+Q: How do I use dbt to transform AWS asset data into a Cloud Asset Inventory?

-A: You can use pre-built DBT projects provided by CloudQuery to apply data transformations.
-This involves downloading the transformation pack, updating the Docker Compose file, and running DBT commands.
+A: You can use pre-built dbt projects provided by CloudQuery to apply data transformations.
+This involves downloading the transformation pack, updating the Docker Compose file, and running dbt commands.

 Q: How does CloudQuery address the limitations of traditional asset inventory solutions?